 It should be added that evidence for the Plantagenet name, when the Plant surname was forming, is sparse.
 The term 'Plantagenet child' was used in the talk [and included in the slides] to indicate a child in the context of the Angevin ('Plantagenet') nobility.
 There is some evidence of proximities of early Plant records to the noble descendants of Geffrey Plante Genest of Anjou.
 These descendants included the 'Plantagenet' kings of England; but, the nineteenth-century claim that the Plants were royal Plantagenet decendants is debunked elsewhere on this web-site.
 The talk concluded by suggesting a possible hypothesis whereby the Plants could have been assorted auxiliaries, particularly in the context of 'Plantagenet' campaigns against the Welsh.

-However, perhaps the biggest development since the talk is that subsequent DNA evidence has indicated that the Plants were likely many polygynous children forming mostly a large single family.
-This places more emphasis on the Welsh Marches meaning 'children' than a more general 'establisher' sense of to plant.
+Perhaps the biggest development since the talk is that Y-DNA evidence for the Plants started to be obtained in 2002.
+This was first taken to indicate possibly that they could have been many polygynous children forming mostly a large single family.
+That placed more emphasis on the Welsh Marches meaning 'children' than a more general 'establisher' sense of to plant.
 The more general 'establisher' sense, listed in the Oxford English Dictionary, was highlighted in the talk as it might have been appropriate to the 'colonising' of Wales by 'auxiliaries'.
 More directly however, planta means 'to procreate' in Welsh.

 Plant Family History Group Homepage